Private Christian Petersen

 He was 22 years 4 months old, single farmer, and eager to do his bit, just like his brother was doing.
 He travelled to Brisbane on 1st December 1916 to complete his medical examination.
 Christian had been a member of the Murwillumbah Light Horse for 4 years.
 He named his mother, Clara Petersen, of Murwillumbah, as his next of the kin.

 Christian was 5ft 9 ¼ inches tall (1.75m) and weighed 158lbs (72kgs) with a fair complexion, hazel eyes & brown hair.
 His eyesight was very good and he had a scar on his left knee.
 He was dentally fit, with one tooth requiring a plate.
+Christian was Presbyterian.

-The Examining Medical Officer stated that Christian “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
-I consider him fit for active service.”
-On the second page of the Attestation Paper, he made the following oath in the presence of the Attesting Officer: “I, Christian Petersen, swear that I will well and truly serve our Sovereign Lord the King in the Australian Imperial Force until the end of the War … SO HELP ME, GOD.”
+He can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints and limbs; and he declares he is not subject to fits of any description.
+I consider him fit for active service

 The 2nd Light Horse Regiment was a mounted infantry unit of the Australian Army during World War I. Raised in August 1914; it was part of the 1st Light Horse Brigade.
 The regiment fought exclusively against the Ottoman Empire.
 The regiment was composed of mounted infantry, known for their mobility and versatility, and played a significant role in campaigns across Gallipoli, Egypt, Sinai, and Palestine.